AckerlyXu/heima/articles/virtual-machines/windows/upload-image.md

 # Upload a Windows VHD from an on-premises VM to Azure
 This article shows you how to create and upload a Windows virtual hard disk (VHD) to be used in creating an Azure Vm.
 You can upload a VHD from either a generalized VM or a specialized VM.

-For a complete walk-through of how to prepare, upload and create a new VM using unmanaged disks, see [Upload a specialized VHD to create a VM in Azure](upload-specialized.md).
+For a complete walk-through of how to prepare, upload and create a new VM using managed disks, see [Create a new VM from a generalized VHD uploaded to Azure using Managed Disks](upload-generalized-managed.md) or [Upload a specialized VHD to create a VM in Azure](upload-specialized.md).

 For more details about disks and VHDs in Azure, see [About disks and VHDs for virtual machines](../../storage/storage-about-disks-and-vhds-windows.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).